domshyra-s-playground/containersDemo/README.md

-## Getting Started Docker
+## Getting Docker Started Locally

 modify your `.env` file to add secrets for spotify.

+#### dev-cert
 for dev you'll need to set up a `dev-cert` for the api to enable https.

-navigate to the Api folder and run the following commands. `cd Api`
+To do this, navigate to the Api folder and run the following commands. `cd Api`

-You'll want to pick a password for `your_cert_password` and use it for all three commands.
+You'll want to pick a password for `your_cert_password` and use it for all three of the following commands.

 `dotnet dev-certs https -ep $env:USERPROFILE\.aspnet\https\api.pfx -p your_cert_password`